Cinnamon Leaf Essential Oil, Organic

 Now it is being used all over the world for treating a variety of health disorders including respiratory problems, skin infections, blood impurity, menstruation problems, heart disorders, etc. The most widely used part of cinnamon is its bark.
 The cinnamon leaf oil is slightly less caustic.

-The health benefits of cinnamon can be attributed to its antibacterial, antifungal, antimicrobial, astringent and anti clotting properties.
+The health benefits of cinnamon can be attributed to its antibacterial, antifungal, antimicrobial, astringent and anti-clotting properties.
 Cinnamon is rich in essential minerals such as manganese, iron and calcium.
 It is also rich in fiber.

-The health benefits of cinnamon include the following:
+Some health benefits of cinnamon include the following:

 Brain Tonic: Cinnamon boosts the activity of the brain and hence acts as a good brain tonic.
 It helps in removing nervous tension and memory loss.
 Research at the Wheeling Jesuit University in the US has proved that the scent of cinnamon has the ability to boost brain activity.
 The team of researchers led by Dr. P. Zoladz found that people who were administered with cinnamon improved their scored on cognitive activities such as attentional processes, virtual recognition memory, working memory, and visual-motor response speed.